arielherself/espresso/README.raw.md

 ## Bed Bath &amp; Beyond buckles

-Investors expect more bad news when Bed Bath &amp; Beyond, an American homewares giant with around 700 shops, reports its quarterly results on Tuesday.
+Investors received more bad news on Tuesday when Bed Bath &amp; Beyond, an American homewares giant with around 700 shops, reported a quarterly loss of about $393m.
 Last week the company warned that sales had been hurt.
 Wary suppliers have reduced deliveries to BB&amp;B outlets, emptying its shelves, after the company fell behind on payments.

-The news followed a painful few years.
+The news follows a painful few years.
 An underinvestment in e-commerce saw BB&amp;B’s sales start to slump in 2018.
 An attempted turnaround was derailed by an unsuccessful shift toward own-brand products at the expense of those from recognised firms.
 Hopes were lifted last year when Ryan Cohen, an activist investor beloved by amateur traders, took a stake in the business and the chief executive was shown the door.
 But they were dashed again when Mr Cohen sold out in August.
 Although BB&amp;B raised fresh funds last year and shuttered around 150 shops, its mounting losses and shrinking cash reserves have inspired rumours of a pending bankruptcy.

 ## Turkey’s largest Kurdish party under threat